jelofsson/Portfolio-app/README.md

 send the user to another Activity:

-    Intent intent = new Intent(this, ProjectActivity.class); // What activity we want to go to!
-    // Setting Extra value to send to the activity: intent.putExtra("name", Person.name);
-    // Go to the activity:
+    Intent intent = new Intent(this, ProjectActivity.class); // What activity we want to go to! intent.putExtra("name", Person.name); // Setting Extra value to send to the activity startActivity(intent); // Go to the activity:
-    startActivity(intent);

 Then if you want to retrieve values in your activity that may be sent from another activity: